Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 40</b>: Attraction Force weights for highest dynamics areas.</figcaption>
 </figure>

 After painting similar weights to the ones displayed and pressing playback to check the animation, realistic dynamics should be simulated in the face.
-Many more paintable weights to better customise and tweak face dynamics are avaliable and fully explained in the documentation for [AdnSimshape](simshape).
+Many more paintable weights to better customize and tweak face dynamics are available and fully explained in the documentation for [AdnSimshape](simshape).

 ### Add muscle activations